prohippo/pyelly/README.txt

                       extend default suffix rules and unit test extend "marking" rules
                       update documentation
+ 1.4.23  - 13feb2018  fix problems with converting Unicode to ASCII in ellyChar
+                      fix problems with vocabulary table lookup in ellyBase fix problems with multi-translation in vocabularyElement
+                      fix problems with defining vocabularyTable search keys improve vocabularyTable commentary
+                      make nameRecognition compatible with new Unicode to ASCII add dump of SQLite search keys to vocabularyTable extend "marking" rules
+                      update documentation

 New versions will reflect non-cosmetic changes in PyElly code.
 This typically will often require regenerating any previously saved *.elly.bin files to ensure